The full time working mum vs the full time stay at home mum.

 We’re there in the middle of the night to hold them close when they can’t sleep.

 So for all the mums, the full time working mum, the part time working mum, the work from home mum and the full time stay at home mum, remember we’re all doing our best.
 And that’s doing an amazing job.

-If you feel like reminding another mama from time to time that she’s a great mum, it will make all the difference to her day.
+If you see a mama you admire, working or not working, remind her that she’s a great mum.
+It will make all the difference to her day.